Reducing Meal Expenses for Business Travelers

 - Kitchenette: For longer stays, have your employees book a place with a kitchenette, that way they can cook their own meals for some of their stay.
 Homewood Suites offers a kitchenette in every room, Staybridge Suites has kitchenette options and a free daily breakfast buffet, and Residence Inn gives you a kitchenette, breakfast buffet, and grocery delivery!
 Business travelers can call in advance to have groceries waiting in their room when they arrive.

 - Mini-fridge: For times when there isn’t a hotel with a kitchenette available, make sure there is at least a mini fridge in the room.
 If your team goes out for lunch or dinner and has leftovers they’ll be able to store it for later, which means they are eliminating extra meal expenses.

 A little planning can go a long way towards making the whole travel experience better, especially when it comes to where your travelers will eat while on the road.
 There are a few things they should check out before they leave.

 - Nearby grocery stores: If a traveler already knows where the closest grocery store is, they will be much more likely to do some shopping there instead of eating out at a restaurant for every meal.

 - Nearby restaurants: After your traveler searches for how much they should be spending per day on meals, have them look at restaurants near their hotel or meeting space.
 If they find a few restaurants with pricing in line with what they should be spending, it will be a lot easier for them to stay on budget when they arrive.

-What do you do to help your employees to spend less on aspects of their business travel?
+What do you do to help your employees to reduce meal expenses?
 Tell us in the comments!